-Treating Root Causes Of Lower Back Pain
+What Causes Lower Back Pain?

 To sum it up, lower back pain is caused by too much impact on our spine over too long a period of time.
 Pills, injections, and endless treatments all provide temporary relief but don’t solve the issue because they fail treat what causes lower back pain.
 A better approach involves learning to limit impact on our spine by improving movement patterns, mobility and strength.